airbnb/chronon/docs/source/authoring_features/Source.md

 * Contains a table that has historical data for the input event, and a topic that can be listened to for realtime updates
 * The query specifies a few columns that we care about in our pipeline
-* A time column is provided that corresponds to the
+* A time column is provided that corresponds to the event times with millisecond accuracy

 ## Batch EventSource